Menstrual cup sizing: how to choose?

 To find your cup size, you need to ask yourself the right questions

-To choose the right menstrual cup size, you need to ask yourself a few questions.
+To choose the right size menstrual cup, you need to ask yourself a few questions.

-Consider your menstrual flow.
-Would you describe it as light, medium, heavy, or very heavy?
+Think about your menstrual flow.
+Would you describe it as light, medium, heavy or very heavy?

-What about your pelvic floor?
-Do you think it’s strong and toned?
-If you’ve given birth, was it vaginally?
-Do you do any intense physical or athletic activity?
+As for your pelvic floor, do you think it’s toned, muscular?
+If you’ve given birth, was it vaginal?
+Do you do intense physical or sports activities?

-These questions will help you select the cup that’s right for each woman and girl.
-Plus, this menstrual product allows you to learn more about your body and the intensity of your period.
+These questions will help you select the cup that’s best suited to each woman and girl.
+On top of that, this period product is a great way to learn more about your intimate health and the intensity of your periods.

-Louloucup offers two cup models, the pink one and the turquoise one, in two different sizes: size S and size M.
+Louloucup offers its two cup models, the pink and the turquoise, in two different sizes: a size S and a size M.

 Small or medium menstrual cup

-Size S is especially suited for young girls and women with a light to medium menstrual flow.
-The Loulou small menstrual cup is slightly smaller and holds less blood than the medium.
+The size S is especially suited to young girls and women with a light to medium flow.
+The Loulou small menstrual cup is just a little smaller and therefore holds less blood than the medium.

-Size M is better for young girls and women with a medium to heavy flow.
-The Loulou medium menstrual cup is a standard, universal size.
+The size M is better for young girls and women with a medium to heavy flow.
+The Loulou medium menstrual cup corresponds to a standard, universal size.

-However, remember that the nature of your menstrual flow isn’t the only factor to consider when choosing your cup.
-Don’t forget your anatomy.
+However, be careful, the nature of your menstrual flow isn’t the only factor to consider when choosing your cup.
+You mustn’t forget your anatomy.

-Size S is ideal for young girls with a strong pelvic floor.
-Size M is perfect for women with a less toned or more relaxed pelvic floor.
+Size S is ideal for young girls with a toned pelvic floor, while size M will be perfect for women with a less toned, more relaxed pelvic floor.

 Pink or blue menstrual cup

-We want to highlight the importance of flexibility when choosing your cup—it's just as important as size.
-At Loulou, cups come in two levels of flexibility, represented by two colors: turquoise or pink.
+We want to draw your attention to the importance of flexibility when choosing your cup; it’s just as important as size.
+At Loulou, the cups come in two levels of flexibility represented by two colors: turquoise or pink.

-The turquoise cup is very flexible.
-It's perfect for women and young girls with particularly sensitive vaginas.
+The turquoise cup is very soft.
+It’s perfect for women and young girls with a particularly sensitive vagina.

 The pink cup is slightly firmer.
-It's ideal for athletic women, for example.
-Swimmers will definitely agree!
+It’s ideal for sporty women, for example.
+Swimmers will tell you the same!

 We help you make the right choice